Scientists in Australia have come up with a way to the prevent death of Lions by painting eyes on cows ‘butts.

 “Lions are ambush hunters, so they creep up on their prey, get close and jump on them unseen,” said Neil Jordan, a conservation biologist from UNSW.

 “But in this case, the impala noticed the lion.
-And when the lion realised it had been spotted, it gave up on the hunt,” he said.
+And when the lion realized it had been spotted, it gave up on the hunt,” he said.

 The use of fake eyes on large animals has never been done before and this will no doubt be the first of such experiments.